a3-audio/a3-doc/source/user/a3mix.md

 - This device has a  estimated power consumption of 24W max.
 It powers up as soon as the PoE powersupply is connected.

 ## Misc
-- Items not listed under Introduction > Box Contents are sold separately.
+- Items not listed under Box Contents are sold separately.